 - The Group does not condone safety breaches or lapses, non‑compliance with laws and regulations, as well as acts such as fraud, bribery and corruption.

-Our ERM framework is constantly refined, ensuring relevance in a dynamic operating environment.
-References are made to the Singapore Code of Corporate Governance, ISO 31000, ISO 22313 and the Guidebook for Audit Committees.
+Our ERM framework is constantly refined to ensure relevance in a dynamic operating environment and where required, tailored to the requirements of each business unit depending on specific industries and objectives.
+The framework takes reference from the Singapore Code of Corporate Governance, ISO 31000, ISO 22313 and the Guidebook for Audit Committees.

-A Risk and Compliance Committee, comprising relevant subject matter champions across the business units, drives and coordinates Group‑wide initiatives.
-We keep abreast of the latest developments and best practices by participating in industry seminars and interacting with risk management practitioners.
+Our Risk and Compliance Committee, comprising relevant subject matter risk champions across the business units, drives and coordinates Group‑wide risk management activities and initiatives.
+This is bolstered by regular bilateral and business unit level meetings to ensure that relevant risks are identified, assessed and mitigated in a timely manner.
+We keep abreast of the latest developments and best practices through participation in industry seminars and interacting with risk management practitioners.

-As a Group, we adopt a balanced approach to risk management.
-As not all risks can be eliminated, we will only undertake appropriate and well‑considered risks to optimise returns for the Group.
+We adopt a balanced approach to risk management.
+Given not all risks can be eliminated, we are committed to undertaking appropriate and well‑considered risks to optimise returns for the Group.

 Market and Competition

-The Group’s strategic risks comprise market and competition risks.
-These include market driven forces, evolving competitive landscape, changing customer demands and disruptive innovation.
-The Group remains vulnerable to a number of external factors including uncertainties in the global economy, implications from geo‑political developments on globalisation and threats of disruptive technology.
+A large part of the Group’s strategic risks comprise market driven forces, evolving competitive landscapes, changing customer demands and disruptive innovation.
+The Group remains vulnerable to a number of external factors including uncertainties in the global economy, implications from geo‑political developments and threats of disruptive technology.
 These risks receive constant high‑level attention throughout the year.
-We hold strategy meetings to review business strategies, formulate responses and take pre‑emptive action against these risks.
+Strategy meetings are held across the Group to review business strategies, formulate responses and take pre‑emptive action against these risks.

 Investments and Divestments

-We maintain a significant emphasis on attracting and building a talent pool.
+We continue to maintain a strong emphasis on attracting and building a deep pool of talent.
 This includes nurturing employees, maintaining good industrial relations and fostering a conducive work environment for our employees.
-The Group continues to focus on strengthening succession planning and bench strength, as well as building organisational capabilities to drive business growth whilst maintaining our choice employer status.
+The Group is focused on strengthening succession planning and bench strength, as well as building organisational capabilities to drive business growth whilst maintaining our status as an employer of choice.

 We recognise the importance of having a risk‑centric mindset and the ability to identify, assess, develop and implement mitigation actions, as well as monitor risks.
 Keppel Leadership Institute, established as a global centre to groom leaders and equip them with the capabilities to drive and support Keppel’s growth, helps to inculcate this mindset by embedding risk management in its key leadership courses.

-From the stage of initiation through to completion, risk management processes are integrated within project management to facilitate early risk detection and proactive management.
+From initiation through to completion, risk management processes are an integral part of project management activities to facilitate early risk detection and proactive management.
 The Group adopts a systematic assessment and monitoring process to help manage the key risks for each project.
 Particular attention is given to technically challenging and high‑value projects, including greenfield developments, as well as those that involve new technology or operations in a new country.
 Projects are managed in accordance to the respective country’s environmental laws and labour practices.